 from other countries.
 We were glad we had helped the BCA support a new

 event.
-We learned some useful techniques
+We learned some useful

-the misfortunes referred to earlier and did beat the Netherlands.
+team but for the misfortunes referred to earlier and did beat the Netherlands.

 three games from the Netherlands match as evidence of our continued